 The second article, by John Chu of the National Trust, explores the portrait’s sophisticated imagery in the context of court pageantry and metaphysical literary culture.

-This year, the miniature joins the exhibition Elizabethan Treasures: Miniatures by Hilliard and Oliver at the National Portrait Gallery.
+In 2019, the miniature joined the exhibition Elizabethan Treasures: Miniatures by Hilliard and Oliver at the National Portrait Gallery.